 As one of the eleven co-branded Aeroplan credit cards in Canada, the Amex Reserve card definitely makes a strong value proposition in what it offers to cardholders.
 Based on the welcome bonus versus the annual fee alone, this might be a great card to pick up if you can support the monthly spending requirements.
 Additionally, if you fly Air Canada a fair bit, you might find value in keeping this card as part of your Amex strategy.

-If the annual fee is a bit daunting or if you are unsure if you could meet the spending requirement, consider looking at other co-branded Aeroplan or Membership Rewards awarding cards to see if you can find one that fits your budget.
+If the annual fee is a bit daunting or if you are unsure if you can meet the spending requirement, consider looking at other co-branded Aeroplan or Membership Rewards awarding cards to see if you can find one that fits your budget.

 Josh Bandura